The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 And if you want to bring that energy into your elopement… I’m ready.
 Dreaming of such worlds is my origin story.

 Cloaks, ridgelines, firelight.
 Misty mountains.
-A map that leads us somewhere real.
+A map that leads us to adventure.

 Let’s go find it.